Explore the Top Local Attractions in Amish Country

 - Country Roads and Hidden Gems

 The restored community of Roscoe Village is a short drive from the inn.
 It features costumed craftspeople and shopkeepers demonstrating the working crafts and history of the 1830s, as they practice the trades of blacksmithing, broom making, weaving, printing, bucket making, and more.
+Be sure to stop at Good Boy Bakery to pick up home-made treats for your favorite four-legged friend.
 From May to October, enjoy a 45-minute horse-drawn canal boat ride on the Monticello III.

 For some of the finest outdoor experiences, look no further than Knox County.
 Canoe or fish on the scenic Kokosing River, reportedly the best small-mouth bass river in the state.
 Try to catch a glimpse of the bald eagle nest close to the inn.
 Walk, cycle, or rollerblade on the Kokosing Gap Trail, a rails-to-trails project running from Danville to Mount Vernon.
 East of Danville, the Mohican Valley Nature Trail features the 370-foot-long covered “Bridge of Dreams” over the Mohican River.
 For the ultimate outdoor thrill, Tree Frog Canopy Tours is Ohio’s newest zip line that leads adventurers through the tree tops by means of zip lines, rappels and sky bridges.